 Studies show that security teams believe that employees could be the greatest point of vulnerability for their businesses.
-Attackers are exploiting the lack of tools, knowledge, practice, and skills employees have to protect themselves against attacks.
+Attackers are exploiting the lack of tools, knowledge, practice, and skills employees have in protecting themselves against attacks.
 A simple human error, such as downloading malware from a malicious email, could result in a serious data breach.
-Attackers know that if they want to penetrate your defenses, the easiest way around them is to target your employees and trust that someone will take the desired action.
+Attackers know that if they want to penetrate your defenses, the easiest way around them is to target your employees and trust that someone will take their desired action.

 Human risk in cybersecurity is on the rise